 Let’s say inflation averages 4%.
 So, if you spend $5000 a month to live now, it will cost you $5200 a month to live exactly the same way next year.
 And if your income doesn’t go up, that means you’ll have to get by with less.
-Cutting back by $200 a month may not be that difficult, but what happens in 5 years?
+Cutting back by $200 a month may not be that difficult at first, but what happens in 5 years?

 What costs you $5,000 today will cost you over $6000 a month in 5 years with a mere 4% inflation.
 If you don’t grow your income you’ll have to cut back about 20% of your lifestyle.
 Ugly.